Updated: 06 Feb 2026 · By: Shayne Prinsloo

 What gear helps with stealth?

-Polarized glasses to see seams and reduce glare; fluorocarbon for low visibility; Euro-nymphing rigs for depth control and contact.
+Polarized glasses help you see seams and reduce glare; fluorocarbon lowers visibility; Euro nymphing rigs improve depth control and contact.

 If you want to apply these concepts in real time, a single guided session can shortcut years of trial and error.